Craig Cathcart

 Craig George Cathcart (born 6 February 1989) is a Northern Irish former professional footballer who played as a centre-back.
-He played for the Northern Ireland national team, and captained his country's under-21 side.

 A product of the Manchester United youth academy, Cathcart spent time on loan at Belgian club Royal Antwerp, and English Championship sides Plymouth Argyle and Watford, before joining then newly promoted club Blackpool in 2010.
 Cathcart returned to Watford permanently in July 2014, where he became one of their longest serving players, achieving two promotions in 2015 and 2021, and reaching an FA Cup final.
 He later left Watford in June 2023 and joined Belgian club K.V.
 Kortrijk in September, but then retired later that same month.

+Having been a full international from youth to senior level, Cathcart previously represented Northern Ireland at under-21 level in 2006, having also captained the youth side.
+He received his first call-up for the Northern Ireland senior team in May 2009, and debuted for the senior side in 2010 at the age of 21, going on to make 73 caps and scoring 2 goals for the national team until 2023.

 Club career

 Early career

 Born in Belfast, Cathcart was spotted playing football for Glengormley High School at the age of 14, and, despite being coveted by clubs like Arsenal, Chelsea and Rangers upon winning the Northern Ireland Youth Player of the Year award in 2003, he began training at the Manchester United School of Excellence in Belfast.
 He signed trainee terms at Manchester United in July 2005, and turned professional on his 17th birthday in February 2006.
 Cathcart became a regular in the Manchester United Under-18s team, and was a member of the Under-17s team that played at the 2007 Northern Ireland Milk Cup, scoring the first goal in a 5–0 win over Liechtenstein.
 During the 2006–07 season, he was made captain of the United youth team that reached the FA Youth Cup Final, although he missed both legs of the final, the first through selection for the first team and the second through injury.